nyarotoyi/SQL-Portfolio/llin_ distribution_analysis/README.md

 # Long-Lasting Insecticidal Nets (LLIN) Distribution Analysis
 In this project we use SQL in MySQL to analyse the distibution of Long-Lasting Insecticidal Nets (LLINs) across various locations in multiple  African countries.

-We intend to gain meaningful insights.
+We intend to gain insights that could inform future distribution strategies.
 # The Challenge

 You are a data analyst working for a global health organization.
 Your task is to analyze the distribution of Long-Lasting Insecticidal Nets (LLINs) across various locations in multiple countries.
 The goal is to understand the distribution patterns, identify trends, and gain insights into the effectiveness of different distribution campaigns